nikolanan/web_scraper_project/project_ws/readme.md

   Dockerfile for building the backend image.
 Installs system and Python dependencies, copies the backend code, and sets up the entrypoint.

 - **entrypoint.sh**
   Shell script used as the container entrypoint.
-Typically starts the FastAPI server and can be extended to run migrations or other setup tasks.
+It starts the application using **exec uvicorn main:app --host 0.0.0.0 --port 8000 --reload**

 ---